Brighton City Airport: Post-Second World War

-The landing area was entirely grass until a tarmac runway was built in 1981.
+The landing area was entirely grass until a tarmac runway was built in 1982.

 In 1949, F G Miles Engineering Ltd moved to Shoreham from Redhill Aerodrome and soon occupied the repaired Municipal Hangar.

 Beagle Aircraft Ltd (British Executive & General Aviation Ltd) was formed at Shoreham on 7 October 1960 and design drawings were begun a few weeks later for a new prototype twin-engine light transport aircraft.
 Built as the Beagle B.206X at Beagle's Rearsby factory near Leicester, this promising new type was completed at Shoreham and first flown by John Nicolson on 15 August 1961.
 Beagle Aircraft Ltd was nationalised in late 1966 and taken over by the British Motor Corporation but later entered receivership in late 1969 and soon closed down.

 In 2006, due to mounting debts the airport was sold by the local authority to a property company on a 150-year lease.
 It was intended that the airport would provide increasing commercial flight activity for the conurbation on the coast nearby, particularly the city of Brighton & Hove.

 The pre-war municipal hangar was listed Grade II in July 2007.

 Present

 The airport is used by privately owned light aeroplanes, flying schools, and for light aircraft and helicopter maintenance and sales.
-A number of operators provide flying lessons, sight-seeing and pleasure flights, including the experience of flying in two T-6 Harvard World War II training aircraft.
+A number of operators provide flying lessons, sight-seeing and pleasure flights, including the experience of flying in a Tiger Moth World War II training aircraft.

 On 2 May 2014, Brighton City Airport Ltd (BCAL) acquired a lease and took ownership of its operations, which at the time was named Shoreham Airport, taking over from Albemarle.
 Once the takeover was completed, the airport was officially renamed as Brighton City (Shoreham) Airport.